The Silk Road Experience

 A private room awaits your group in a local restaurant where you’ll be entertained by a live performance – a special treat of song and dance.

-In the afternoon you’ll hitch a ride on the comfy high-speed train to Samarkand – one of the world’s oldest cities – and arrive with plenty of time to relax before dinner.
+In the afternoon, you’ll hitch a ride on the comfy high-speed train to Samarkand – one of the world’s oldest cities – and arrive with plenty of time to relax before dinner.
 Or perhaps you might want to explore the neighbourhood around your hotel with one of your travel companions.

 INCLUDED: Breakfast, Lunch, Dinner

-ACCOMMODATION: Hotel Rabat (or similar), Samarkand, Uzbekistan
+ACCOMMODATION: Malika Prime Hotel (or similar), Samarkand, Uzbekistan

-Day 8: SAMARKAND
+Day 12: SAMARKAND

 Samarkand is one of the most popular sites of the Silk Road.
 Conquered by both Alexander the Great and Genghis Khan, this key trading post is dripping with history.

-Registan Square is the focal point of ancient Samarkand framed by three beautiful madrassas (religious schools) – Ulugbek, Sherdor and Tillya Kori.
+Registan Square is the focal point of ancient Samarkand, framed by three beautiful madrassas (religious schools) – Ulugbek, Sherdor and Tillya Kori.
 Today will be full of exploration of this and other important local sites, accompanied by your local guide.

 Dinner is a highlight – you’ll join the family of Farida Apa, a local primary school teacher.
 Learn how to make the local dish ‘Plov’ under her expert guidance before enjoying the end product and the evening spent with her family.